How to Reduce

 Outsource tech expertise

 You can outsource all or a part of your project to a tech provider.
 Depending on the specifics of the project and your resources, you can opt for a dedicated team or team augmentation model.
-Either way, outsourcing can help you reduce the total cost of app development.
+Either way, a good outsourcing strategy can help you reduce the total cost of app development.

 For example, a diligent partner will suggest what to put to the frontend and what to leave for the backend to make an app fast, high-performing, well-balanced and scalable.
 These are very important decisions that require knowledge and experience.
 If done right, you won’t need to invest later in costly remodeling.